BradBurr-Github/ReadMe-Generator/README.md

 npm install
 <a id="usage"></a>
 ## Usage
-asdf	234rf
+asdfasdf
 <a id="license"></a>
 ## License
-This project is licensed under the Apache 2.0 license.
+This project is licensed under the GNU GPL v3 license.
 <a id="contributing"></a>
 ## Contributing
-af234rf
+asdfasdf
 <a id="tests"></a>
 ## Tests
 npm run test
 <a id="questions"></a>
 ## Questions
 If you have any questions about this Project or its Repository, I can be reached at <a href=mailto:brabur@yahoo.com>brabur@yahoo.com</a>.
-You can also find more of my work at <a href=https://github.com/BradBurr-Github>BradBurr-Github</a>.
+You can also find more of my work at <a href="https://github.com/BradBurr-Github" target="_blank">BradBurr-Github</a>.
 <a id="acknowledgements"></a>
 ## Acknowledgements
 None at this time.